-These easy vegan Pierogi (polish dumplings) are filled with potatoes, onion, and cumin.
+These easy vegan Pierogi (Polish dumplings) are filled with potatoes, onion, and caraway seeds.
 They are flavorful & delicious and pan-fried until crispy.

 A couple of weeks ago, I was in Poland for the very first time (check out my Vegan in Warsaw guide!) and I had exactly one item on my travel specific bucket list: eat pierogi.